-In summary, we have performed a detailed analysis of the coupling factor $\phi_\mu$ and the spectral density of flux noise $S_\Phi$, and hence of the spin sensitivity $S_\mu^{1/2}=S_\Phi^{1/2}/\phi_\mu$ of a grain boundary junction dc nanoSQUID.
+In summary, we have performed a detailed analysis of the coupling factor $\phi_\mu$ and the spectral density of flux noise $S_\Phi$, and hence of the spin sensitivity $S_\mu^{1/2}=S_\Phi^{1/2}/\phi_\mu$ for grain boundary junction dc nanoSQUIDs.
 Based on the calculation of $\phi_\mu$ and $S_\Phi$, we derived an explicit expression for the spin sensitivity $S_\mu^{1/2}$ as a function of the geometric and electrical parameters of our devices.
-This allows for an optimization of $S_\mu^{1/2}$, which predicts a spin sensitivity of a few $\mu_B/\sqrt{\rm Hz}$.
-Such a low value for $S_\mu^{1/2}$ can be achieved by realization of very low inductance nanoSQUIDs with ultra-low flux noise on the order of only a few tens of n$\Phi_0/\sqrt{\rm Hz}$.
+This allows for an optimization of $S_\mu^{1/2}$, which predicts a spin sensitivity of a few $\mu_{\rm B}/\rm{Hz}^{1/2}$.
+Such a low value for $S_\mu^{1/2}$ can be achieved by realization of very low inductance nanoSQUIDs with ultra-low flux noise on the order of $100\,\rm{n \Phi_0/Hz^{1/2}}$ or even below, in the thermal white noise regime.
 This poses severe challenges on proper readout electronics for such SQUIDs.
 It remains to be shown whether or not the readout of such ultralow-noise SQUIDs is feasible and whether or not the envisaged values for the spin sensitivity can also be achieved in high fields, which is a major driving force for using these grain boundary junction nanoSQUIDs.